jxnblk/blog/src/posts/generating-color-palette-documentation-from-css.md

 ```

 The first argument in `root.eachDecl` is a regular expression to filter declarations for either `color` or `background-color`.
-See the [postcss documentation](https://github.com/postcss/postcss/blob/master/docs/api.md#containereachdeclpropfilter-callback) for more details.
+See the [PostCSS documentation](https://github.com/postcss/postcss/blob/master/docs/api.md#containereachdeclpropfilter-callback) for more details.
 The `Color().hexString()` method converts any valid color value to hex format.
 The lodash `_.uniq` method removes duplicate values from an array.

 ## HTML Template